-6 Indoor Plants That Will Make Your Winter So Much More Tolerable
+Nine Indoor Plants That Will Make Your Winter More Tolerable

-"Create a green roof with hanging plants to act as an elevated, aerial garden," Carr recommends.
-Ivy, ferns, and philodendrons all provide a cascade of color.
-Try varying the drop of your plants.
+"Create a green roof with ivy hanging plants to act as an elevated, aerial garden," Carr recommends.
+Ivy provides a cascade of color, so try varying the drop of your plant.

 Nurture a minute, self-contained ecosystem within your home by building a terrarium or two.
 "Group terrariums of various shapes and sizes together to create a tableau," Carr suggests.